felias-fogg/dw-link/docs/manual.md

 </font>

 Read [Sections 3.3 & 3.4](#section33) about the requirements on the RESET line carefully before trying to debug a target system.
-You might very well "brick" your MCU by enabling debugWIRE on a system which does not satisfy these requirements.
+You might very well "brick" your MCU by enabling debugWIRE on a system that does not satisfy these requirements.

 <a name="section2"></a>